chaoss/community/governance/governance.md

 ## Requesting Funds from CHAOSS for an Expense

 Email all Finance Committee Members with the request.
-The approval process is informal.
+Review and approval will be done via email.

 # Modifications